Monthly Archives: March 2023

 The acting – and Dhont’s orchestration of it – is another matter.
 Where do young Belgian film-makers get their talent for directing children?
 This time last year Laura Wandel got an amazing performance from seven-year-old Maya Vanderbeque, as the main character in Playground (2021).
 Dhont, Wandel’s junior by nearly a decade, does likewise with Eden Dambrine and Gustave De Waele.
 These boys are several years older than Maya Vanderbeque but it’s fair to say that more is expected of them – Dambrine anyway – in terms of holding a longer film together.
 Dambrine’s Léo really does seem to age following Rémi’s death (and although it stretches credibility to have teenagers playing the game we see at the start, I was glad that Dhont opted for this rather than using younger boys in flashback to earlier in their childhoods).
 Gustave De Waele creates his effects very subtly; his Rémi is painfully sensitive.
 Eden Dambrine is an unusual adolescent screen performer in that he’s thoroughly assured yet his acting feels pure.
 The same was true, over twenty years ago, of Émilie Dequenne in the title role in the Dardenne brothers’ Rosetta (1999).
 It’s a pleasure to watch Dequenne in Close, now in her early forties but as luminously natural as ever.

-I couldn’t tell from either the characters’ clothes or other aspects of their world if the action was set in the present day or getting on for twenty years ago, when Lukas Dhont was in his vulnerable early teens.
-The absence of mobile phones in the film is noticeable, though, and I wondered if smart adolescents of today wouldn’t at least mention, perhaps call out, bullying, as well as profess more liberal attitudes towards different sexual orientations.
+The action is apparently set in the present but only superficially so: Lukas Dhont also wants to evoke the world of nearly twenty years ago, when he was in his vulnerable early teens.
+Football talk in the playground is about Ronaldinho and Ronaldo, as well as Kylian Mbappé.
+The kids use the internet but there’s a noticeable lack of mobile phones.
+I wondered if urban adolescents of today wouldn’t at least mention, perhaps call out, bullying, as well as profess more liberal attitudes towards different sexual orientations.
 Nothing gets said along these lines, however.
-The film begins during school summer holidays and ends twelve months later.
-Léo makes his way through the fields to Rémi’s parents’ home to find it empty: we understand they’ve moved away to try and make a new start in a less poignant place.
+The film begins during school summer holidays and ends twelve months later, when Léo makes his way through the fields to Rémi’s parents’ home.
+It’s empty: we assume they’ve moved away to try and make a new start in a less poignant place.
 As Léo slowly retraces his steps, he pauses, turns and looks into the camera for what feels like a full minute but probably isn’t.
 This, the final shot of Close, struck me when I saw the film as Lukas Dhont’s retrospective gaze as much as his protagonist’s.
 I also felt that Léo’s face appeared to be telling Rémi ‘I’ll never forget you’ without admitting enduring self-reproach.
 Watching (part of) this shot again on the film’s trailer, I think I did Eden Dambrine an injustice: his expression is more ambiguous than I’d thought.
 There’s plenty to take issue with in Close but there’s no arguing with Dhont’s direction of the actors, especially the younger ones.

 7 March 2023